Crystalis Crystal Dictionary

 Open your eyes.
 Look at the stone one more time.
 Notice that the bands do not move — you moved through them.
 Stand slowly, as if ascending back through 300 million years, one layer at a time.
 Carry the pattern, not the weight.

-How Blue John Fluorite is used
+Blue John Fluorite in ritual practice

 Blue John, with its flowing bands of purple and yellow/gold, addresses the rhythmic oscillation between activation states that characterizes healthy autonomic function.
 A well-regulated nervous system does not remain static in one state but flows between ventral vagal engagement, appropriate sympathetic activation, and restorative dorsal vagal rest.
-The visible banding in Blue John. those alternating waves of color. provides a visual and somatic metaphor for this healthy oscillation.
-Polyvagal theory emphasizes that flexibility of autonomic response, not a fixed calm state, is the marker of resilience (Bailey et al., 2020; Beyazgul & Laleh, 2025; Hassan et al., 2018).
+The visible banding in Blue John.

 - Autonomic rigidity: when the nervous system is "stuck" in one state (chronic hyperarousal OR chronic shutdown) - Integration of opposites: when seemingly contradictory emotional or somatic states need to coexist - Grief that has been "frozen" needs to move: the flowing bands encourage movement of stuck emotional energy - Historical or ancestral processing: the stone's own 340-million-year age and centuries-old cultural history support work with lineage and inheritance - Beauty-as-medicine: when the nervous system needs to be reminded that pattern, order, and beauty exist even within the underground and unseen